isi-research/bowser/README.md

 ![Bowser logo](http://static.squarespace.com/static/53f1eedee4b0439bf8d480c5/t/53f25022e4b0cca46a383183/1408389154850/?format=500w "Bowser logo")

+## ISI Install Instructions

+This assumes you have checked out and built [OpenWebRTC](www.github.com/isi-research/openwebrtc) for iOS.

+* Clone this repo somewhere on your Mac and open Bowser in XCode.
+* Drag and drop the OpenWebRTC.framework that you built into the Frameworks box on the left panel in XCode.
+You will find OpenWebRTC.framework in ~/Library/Developer/OpenWebRTC/iPhone.sdk.
+If you don't find it here, it's possible that it's in /Library/Developer/OpenWebRTC/iPhone.skd but this means you didn't install the iOS package for only your user.
+* Update the include paths in Xcode to include all the header files in the repository.
+Go to build settings and edit Header Search Paths to add the directory where you checked out Bowser.
+Recursively add this directory.
+* Go to Product -> Scheme -> Edit Scheme and ensure that you have the release build set for 'Run' if you want to build the optimized version.
+Else you need to ensure you build for profiling.

 ## App Store
 Bowser is not only Open Source, it is also available as a [free download](https://itunes.apple.com/app/bowser/id560478358?mt=8) on the Apple App Store.
 When improvements have been made to Bowser or OpenWebRTC new versions for the App Store are published by Ericsson Research.